Date: 24 July 2025

 Building on a growing jurisprudence that includes the 2023 Advisory Opinion by the International Tribunal for the Law of the Sea (ITLOS) and the 2024 Opinion by the Inter-American Court of Human Rights (IACtHR), the ICJ AO has the potential to be a defining moment for climate justice and international law.

-This webinar, co-convened by the Government of Vanuatu, the Government of Costa Rica (tbc), World’s Youth for Climate Justice (WYCJ), Center for International Environmental Law (CIEL), and Pacific Islands Students Fighting Climate Change (PISFCC), will bring together high-level and authoritative legal and political voices to offer a rapid, top-line analysis of the AO’s implications.
+This webinar, co-convened by the Government of Vanuatu, Alliance of Small Island States, UN Office of the High Commissioner for Human Rights, World’s Youth for Climate Justice (WYCJ), Center for International Environmental Law (CIEL), and Pacific Islands Students Fighting Climate Change (PISFCC), will bring together high-level and authoritative legal and political voices to offer a rapid, top-line analysis of the AO’s implications ensuring a clear human rights and justice-oriented understanding of the Court’s opinion reaches global audiences.